 How often should you update?

 Online business owners should never neglect the need to incorporate appropriate terms and conditions.
-This is an essential way of protecting yourself should a disagreement arise.
-While T&Cs are not a legal requirement, they do assure users and authorities that your website complies with the relevant consumer laws, including private data protection.
+This is an important way of protecting yourself should a disagreement arise.
+While T&Cs are not a legal requirement, they assure users and authorities that your website complies with the relevant consumer laws, including personal data protection.
 Using free templates or copying another company’s T&Cs may appear to be the easiest option, but this approach can expose your business to legal vulnerabilities.
-The best way to legally protect your company is to create terms and conditions that are uniquely applicable to your business processes.
+The best way to legally protect your company is to create terms and conditions uniquely applicable to your business processes.

 Kerry Gibbs is a legal expert at BEB Contract and Legal Services, providing small to medium-sized businesses with legal and contractual support.
 BEB handles various legal contracts and agreements, including terms and conditions, service agreements, retainers, shareholder agreements, service-level agreements, and many more.
 The company also specializes in writing terms and conditions in plain English to help your business grow.